Euricom/ai-template-cursor-typescript/README.md

 ### 1. Claude Commands (`.claude/commands/`)

-Custom reusable commands that streamline interactions with Claude Code:
+Custom reusable commands that streamline interactions with Cursor:

 - **Project Context Initialization**: The `prime.md` command quickly primes Claude with project structure and important documentation
 - **Standardized Workflows**: Create commands for code generation, testing, analysis, and more